 Children are very welcome to attend the tour.
 The tour can be a fun and fantastic learning experience for children and families.
 Parents, please do be aware that it can be a long day for young kids.
 The tour costs $30.00 USD for children under 14 years of age.

 How are we facing the challenges brought by the Covid-19 pandemic?

 Our main policy is to be responsible, so we have developed a sanitary protocol to ensure everyone is keeping the official recommendations and we minimize the chances of anyone putting their health at risk.
 Our partners in the communities have also been part of the process and are aware of the things that need to be done, like stopping handshakes, even if it’s part of their culture.
 You can find our Sanitary Protocol here.

 What will we eat for lunch?
 Are they vegetarian/vegan options?

-We will be eating lunch together at the home or business of one of our women borrowers.
-We are always offered a simple and tasty Mexican dish, often a regional speciality.
+We will be eating lunch together at the home or business of one of our female entrepreneurs.
+We are always offered a simple and tasty Mexican dish, often a regional specialty.
 There will be vegetarian options available on all tours.
 If you have a specific dietary requirement or allergy, please let us know when you are booking your tour and we will endeavor to make arrangements to suit you.